Hungary: Foreign relations

 The foreign policy is based on four basic commitments: to Atlantic co-operation, to European integration, to international development and to international law.
 Hungary has been a member of the United Nations since December 1955 and a member of the European Union, NATO, the OECD, the Visegrád Group, the WTO, the World Bank, the AIIB and the IMF.
-Hungary took on the presidency of the Council of the European Union for half a year in 2011 and the next will be in 2024.
+Hungary took on the presidency of the Council of the European Union for half a year in 2011 and in 2024.
 In 2015, Hungary was the fifth largest OECD non-DAC donor of development aid in the world, which represents 0.13% of its Gross National Income.

 Budapest is home to more than 100 embassies and representative bodies as an international political actor.
 Hungary hosts the main and regional headquarters of many international organisations as well, including European Institute of Innovation and Technology, European Police College, United Nations High Commissioner for Refugees, Food and Agriculture Organization of the United Nations, International Centre for Democratic Transition, Institute of International Education, International Labour Organization, International Organization for Migration, International Red Cross, Regional Environmental Centre for Central and Eastern Europe, Danube Commission and others.

 Since 1989, the top foreign policy goal has been achieving integration into Western economic and security organisations.
 Hungary joined the Partnership for Peace programme in 1994 and has actively supported the IFOR and SFOR missions in Bosnia.
 Since 1989 Hungary has improved its often frosty neighbour relations by signing basic treaties with Romania, Slovakia, and Ukraine.
 These renounce all outstanding territorial claims and lay the foundation for constructive relations.
 However, the issue of ethnic Hungarian minority rights in Romania, Slovakia, and Serbia periodically cause bilateral tensions to flare up.
 However, relations with Serbia have more recently become extremely close due to strong Hungarian advocacy for Serbian EU membership, while relations with Slovakia have warmed due to cooperation on shared priorities within EU structures.
 Since 2017, the relations with Ukraine rapidly deteriorated over the issue of the Hungarian minority in Ukraine.
 Since 1989, Hungary has signed all of the OSCE documents, and served as the OSCE's Chairman-in-Office in 1997.
 Historically, Hungary has had particularly friendly relations with Poland; this special relationship was recognised by the parliaments of both countries in 2007 with the joint declaration of 23 March as "The Day of Polish-Hungarian Friendship".
 According to the 2024 Global Peace Index, Hungary is the 14th most peaceful country in the world.